Head of Global New Business

-Ms. Wendholt graduated from the University of Michigan with degrees in economics and religious studies and has a master’s degree from Carnegie Mellon University's H. John Heinz III School of Public Policy and Management, where she concentrated on public policy and public finance.
-She is fluent in Mandarin and proficient in Italian.
+Ms. Wendholt graduated from the University of Michigan with degrees in economics and religious studies and has a master’s degree from Carnegie Mellon University’s H. John Heinz III School of Public Policy and Management, where she concentrated on public policy and public finance.
+She is fluent in Mandarin.